madgicaltechdom/playwrightdemo/README.md

 7. 'THANK YOU FOR YOUR ORDER' should be visible

 **Prompt:**
-Generate Playwright test cases for the 'checkout' feature, covering positive, negative, security, performance, UI/UX (including accessibility), and data-driven scenarios.
+Generate Playwright test cases for the 'checkout' feature, covering positive, negative, security, performance, UI/UX (including accessibility), visual regression, and data-driven scenarios.

 - Organize tests by scenario type in separate files within `tests/checkout/` (e.g., `checkout.positive.spec.ts`, `checkout.negative.spec.ts`, etc.).
 - Use the Page Object Model for all UI interactions, placing POMs in `tests/page-objects/checkout.page.ts`.